TeeOhh/Norms-Reasoner/README.md

 ------------------------------------------------------------
 ## Repo Contents
+Norms-Reasoner-v1000
+1. Installer for Norms Reasoner application.
+This will allow you to run the experiments yourself and see the models output and results.
+This also comes with support to browse the knowledge base by clicking on concepts within logical forms.

+norm-mc-tests.lsp
+1. runs the MCT task on an agent given a csv of the form: **ID,NL Query,Logical Query,True Label,Principle(s) Involved**

+norms-source.lsp
+1. norm source fire handlers
+	- stmt-implies-stmt: takes in two conjunctions and sees whether the 1st implies the 2nd via subsumption
+	- equiv-prop-prop: takes in two conjunctions sees if the two are equiv i.e., stmt-implies-stmt holds in both directions

 utils.lsp
 1. does necessary logical form encodings and transformations
 	- e.g., from variables binded to norm frame slots, it constructs the multiple norm frame logical statements for each slot
 	- e.g., conjunction surgery like from conjunction creates ist-information statements to be used with query
 2. does norm frame storing and merging

-norms-source.lsp
-1. norm source fire handlers
-	- stmt-implies-stmt: takes in two conjunctions and sees whether the 1st implies the 2nd via subsumption
-	- equiv-prop-prop: takes in two conjunctions sees if the two are equiv i.e., stmt-implies-stmt holds in both directions

-norm-mc-tests.lsp
-1. runs the MCT task on an agent given a csv of the form: **ID,NL Query,Logical Query,True Label,Principle(s) Involved**

-### All in ..\dempster-shafer\
+### In ..\dempster-shafer\
 ------------------------------------------------------------
 This directory contains the code that does Dempster Shafer operations to combine evidence.<br/>